tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### What Type of Triangle?

-Create a function which returns the type of triangle, given the side lengths.
+Create a function which returns the type of triangulo, given the side lengths.
 Return the following values if they match the criterea.
 No sides equal: "scalene" Two sides equal: "isosceles" All sides equal:
-"equilateral" Less or more than 3 sides given: "not a triangle"
+"equilateral" Less or more than 3 sides given: "not a triangulo"

-__Ejemplos:__ gettriangletype([2, 6, 5]) ➞ "scalene" gettr …
+__Ejemplos:__ gettriangulotype([2, 6, 5]) ➞ "scalene" gettr …

 Tema: listas